Elvin Rodríguez: Baltimore Orioles

 On July 16, 2025, Rodríguez was claimed off waivers by the Baltimore Orioles.
 In his only appearance for Baltimore on August 4, he allowed two runs on three hits with one strikeout across one inning pitched against the Philadelphia Phillies.
 Rodríguez was designated for assignment by the Orioles on September 2.

 Arizona Diamondbacks

 On September 5, 2025, Rodriguez was claimed off waivers by the Arizona Diamondbacks.
 He made four appearances for the Triple-A Reno Aces, but struggled to a 12.60 ERA with six strikeouts over five innings of work.
 Rodríguez did not appear in any major league games for Arizona and the team declined his club option for 2026, making him a free agent.

+Lotte Giants

+On December 11, 2025, Rodríguez signed a one-year, $1 million contract with the Lotte Giants of the KBO League.